ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 TBD: insert charts showing historical relative data usage patterns with error bars by time of day in consumer networks?

-Cross-ref vs. video quality by time of day in practice for some case study?
+TBD: Cross-ref vs. video quality by time of day in practice for some case study?
 Not sure if there's a good way to capture a generalized insight here, but it seems worth making the point that demand projections can be used to help with e.g. power consumption with routing architectures